 Installation of abatement technology (scrubbers)

 Alternative fuels such as LNG, Methanol and others

-The majority of customers, opertaing two stroke engines, are expected to switch to compliant Low Sulphur Fuels (LSFO's), for this Chevron recommends using Taro Ultra 40.
+For the maority of customers, opertaing two stroke engines running on compliant Low Sulphur Fuels (LSFO's), Chevron recommends using Taro Ultra 40.

 Cylinder lubricants with a base number (BN) between 70 and 140 are ideal for use with high sulphur fuels, but using them in conjunction with a lower sulphur, IMO compliant fuel, will introduce excessive alkalinity in the combustion chamber, which can lead to the formation of harmful deposits.
 In some cases, for example if an engine currently requires a minimum BN of 100 or 140 as a result of higher than average acid compensation for example, a switch to Taro Ultra 70 is recommended.